Skip to main content

 6. Methodology disclosure

-Automated scanning detects roughly 30 to 40 percent of WCAG failures.
+Automated scanning detects roughly 30 to 40 percent of WCAG failures (consistent with the Deque Systems and WebAIM coverage analyses publicly available since 2020).
 The rest requires human review.
 Our internal audits and the planned third-party audits cover the remainder.
 We document findings, dates, and remediation actions and we keep that history for at least three years.

 7. Standards and notes